glitchruk/webgrab/README.md

 ### Filter

 The `filter` tag can be used to filter the value of a field.
-For example, to get all links that contain end with `.html`:
+For example, to get all links that end with `.html`:

 ```go
 type Page struct {